Understanding Global Hunger and Food Insecurity

 Empowering Women Farmers

-More than half of the world’s farmers are women, but due to patriarchal inequities, they often don’t have control over the land they farm.
 Heifer International recognizes the pivotal role of women in agriculture.
 We work to empower women by providing training and resources, enabling them to start agricultural businesses and become leaders in their communities.
-Women held nearly 60% of leadership positions in Heifer-assisted cooperatives in 2022.
+In 2024 alone, 67 percent of Heifer project participants were women.

 Investing in Farmers and Communities

-From Haiti to Honduras, Kenya to Bangladesh, Heifer International invests in infrastructure that improves the ability of farmers to connect with buyers and earn a sustainable living income, the amount of money required to meet basic needs and lead a dignified life.
-To support this work, Heifer International focuses on creating farmer-centered agricultural value chains that can help vulnerable people feed their communities while earning a fair wage for themselves.
-As a result of value chain investment initiatives, farmers are able to participate more equitably in local markets.
+From Haiti to Honduras, Kenya to Bangladesh, Heifer International invests in infrastructure and agricultural value chains that improve the ability of farmers to connect with buyers and earn a sustainable living income, the amount of money required to meet basic needs and lead a dignified life.
+These investments strengthen food systems by ensuring farmers can access markets and build long-term partnerships that increase their incomes.

-At every stage of the value chain, a product becomes more valuable as it improves in quality and convenience or is processed into other desirable products.
+In an agricultural value chain, a product becomes more valuable as it improves in quality and convenience or is processed into other desirable products.
 More involvement in the value chain offers the farmer the opportunity to earn more income at each link.
-For example, in Kenya, investments in machinery for chilling, pasteurizing and making yogurt are helping Kenyan dairy farmers earn higher prices for the milk they produce.
+For example, in Honduras, investments in market access and processing facilities at a dairy processing company are helping farmers sell their products at higher prices.

 “What we’re focused on is resilience,” said Surita.
 “Our strategy has been to work alongside farmers to build farms, businesses and food systems that support people well beyond their next meal, providing technical assistance, market development, investment in infrastructure and sustainable solutions that reliably keep income in the pockets of farmers and food in the communities where it's needed most.
 Not just for today, but for the future.”